6 Serious Side Effects Of Grape Seed Extract

 One of the most prominent side effects of grape seed extract is bleeding, both internal and external.
 It can slow down blood clotting, thus leading to prolonged bleeding in cuts and bruises.
 Grape seed extract can also cause internal bleeding that includes symptoms of gastrointestinal bleeding like blood in vomit, bright red blood in stools, and tarry stools.

 Since grape seed extract slows down blood clotting, it is not suitable for those having to undergo surgery as it might cause extra bleeding.
-Hence, the use of grape seed extract should be stopped at least two weeks before a scheduled surgery.
+Hence, the use of grape seed extract may show contraindications and should be stopped at least two weeks prior to a scheduled surgery.

 2. Hemorrhagic Stroke